rschristopher/rschristopher.github.io/src/bitcoin-as-money/store-of-value.md

  as a risky investment,
  a speculative gamble on future wealth.
-They buy Bitcoin hoping to get rich, thinking in terms of fiat money.
+They buy Bitcoin hoping to get rich, or diversify, thinking in terms of fiat money
+ (such as a USD unit of account).
 Later they might realize that Bitcoin's
  [fixed supply](fixed-supply.md)
- makes Bitcoin a *store of value*, a superior store of value.
+ makes Bitcoin a *store of value*, a superior *store of value*.
-In fact, Bitcoin's early adoption is due to its role as a long-term store of value.
+In fact, Bitcoin's early adoption is arguably due to its role as a long-term *store of value*.

-And yet rarely do people think of Bitcoin as a
+As people increasingly look to Bitcoin as a *store of value*, rarely do people think of Bitcoin as a
  *unit of account*.
 Bitcoin
  is not necessarily any stronger as a *store of value* than it is as a
  *unit of account*,
  quite the contrary.